Meet the 2025 Winner: William Bain, MD

 Nominations

-- Nominations will come from AII Primary or Secondary Assembly members.
+- Nominations must be submitted by AII Primary or Secondary Assembly members.

-- Submit a completed nomination form summarizing what the nominee has contributed to impact their field thus far and why you believe they demonstrate clear promise for ongoing productivity/achievement.
+- Please submit a completed nomination form summarizing the nominee’s impact in their area of expertise and why you believe they demonstrate clear promise for ongoing productivity/achievement.

-- Upload the nominee’s NIH Biosketch or equivalent research or achievement CV which is limited to 5 pages.
-Please make sure that this reflects all of the activities noted on the nomination form.
+- Upload the nominee’s NIH Biosketch or equivalent research CV (limit 5 pages).
+Ensure that the Biosketch or CV accurately reflects all the activities listed on the nomination form.